LASIK at Eye Health Partners

 During the procedure, patients might experience mild discomfort, which our surgeons can ease by administering special sedatives.
 After the treatment, our patients rest for a little while, and then they can go home with the assistance of a responsible adult driver.
 While many of our patients are able to return to work the next day, some patients choose to take a few days off to ensure smooth healing.

 After the LASIK procedure, patients must return either to our facility or to their optometrist for follow-up care.
 These visits typically span a period of three months and help ensure that the eyes are healing properly.

 When it comes to vision correction, one size does not fit all.
 While many people are excellent candidates for LASIK surgery, this procedure is not for everyone.
 Since every patient’s situation is unique, only a thorough evaluation can determine if you are a good candidate for this procedure.
 The ideal LASIK candidate is an adult with generally healthy eyes and a stable vision prescription.
 If you have certain eye conditions, such as dry eye, LASIK may still be an option if the condition is controlled prior to the procedure.

 Our surgeons are experienced with a full spectrum of vision correction treatments to provide our patients with the care that best fits their specific needs.
 If you are not a candidate for LASIK, some of the other alternatives our surgeons can discuss are PRK, Visian ICL, Intraocular Lenses, Conductive Keratoplasty, and INTACS.

-Please visit our contact page to schedule a consultation at one of our centers or to find out if your optometrist can provide the initial evaluation.
+To find out if LASIK eye surgery is right for you, schedule a consultation at one of our centers so your optometrist can provide an initial evaluation.